etc/nesta-plugin-maldini/README.md

 Maldini is a [Nesta plugin][nestaplug] allowing citations and bibliographies to be automatically generated from a [BibTeX][bibtex] file.
 Maldini provides a syntax modeled on (a very small subset of) the syntax provided by [biblatex][biblatex].
 Maldini is basically a wrapper for [bibtex-ruby][bruby], which looks after the hard work of parsing the BibTeX file.

 Maldini is intended to streamline the workflow of those who write content both in [LaTeX][latex] and for the web.
 It is also intended to make [Nesta][nesta] the tool of choice for academic websites.
+For more on the idea behind Maldini, see the Maldini [project homepage][maldiniproject].

 ## Installation ##